Zenika/zenika-career-paths-framework/paths/posture.md

 ## Path breakdown

-The Posture path focuses on personnal capacities.
+The Posture path focuses on personal capabilities.

-_Posure_ is may be the most difficult to explain, as it's covered largelly in the litterature, and the word have so many meaning depending on the author.
-So, we tried to clarify what we call _posture_ in our context.
+_Posture_ might be the most difficult path to explain, as it is largely covered in the literature and the word has so many meanings depending on the authors.
+So we first tried to clarify what we call _Posture_ in our context.

 _Posture_ is our ability to use different techniques to bring a team or an individual to a certain targeted state or to reach a pre-defined objective.
-This required often changes in the initial plan, or a change in the target.
-But these evolution are made consciously with the good timing.
+Over time, the initial plan or the targeted state often change.
+But any necessary adaptations can also be made consciously with the right timing.

-However, this requires the same strong foundation :
+However, this requires some strong foundation:
 - Ability to listen and learn
 - Ability to teach and explain
 - Ability to empower and contribute
-- Ability to summarize and took decision
+- Ability to summarize and take decisions
-- Ability to set up feedback loops and other communication channels
 - Ability to display confidence and comforting authority

-From an operational standpoint, _the posture_ will help us to usually:
+From an operational standpoint, a _posture_ will usually help us to:
-- help individual, teams or organisation to reach a point
+- Help individuals, teams or organisations to reach a target
-- Get continuous feedback to adjust the posture we use in the context
+- Get continuous feedback to adjust the posture we use in our operational context

 ## Overview

-The _posture_ will reflect our ability to have the good behavior, to use the rigth tools at the ritgh moment, with the good persons.
-The objective is to find de good balance between listening, helping and acting.
+The _posture_ will reflect our ability to have the right behavior, to use the rigth tools at the right moment and with the right persons.
+The objective is to find a good balance between listening, helping and acting ourselves.

 ### Steps overview